 - Read and sign the contract.
 Download the contract.
-Please return the signed contract to Jacquelyn Moon in Johnson Hall, 101A, no later than 5 business days after receiving notification of your award.
+Please return the signed contract to Romy Corona in Johnson Hall, 101, no later than 5 business days after receiving notification of your award.
 Your funds will not be released until you return the signed contract.

-- If applicable, obtain final HSRC approval.
-In cases where conditional HSRC approval is received, the decision to release funds will be made on a case-by-case basis by the faculty members of the Anderson review committee.
+- If applicable, obtain final HSRRC approval.
+In cases where conditional HSRRC approval is received, the decision to release funds will be made on a case-by-case basis by the faculty members of the Anderson review committee.

 - Prepare a final report.
 The report is due no later than 14 business days after completion of the project.

-- The final report is to be submitted to Jacquelyn Moon in Johnson Hall, 101A.
+- The final report is to be submitted to Romy Corona in Johnson Hall, 101.

 - The final report includes: (1) a one paragraph abstract, (2) a one or two-page summary of the project activities and results, (3) a one-page budget report following the required format (see worksheet), and (4) original receipts

-- A failure to submit the final report and original receipts will disqualify students from consideration of future funding and will cause the student--per contract--to return the funds.
-Failure to follow the rules and procedures for acceptable expenditures can also cause the student--per contract--to return the entirety of the Anderson funds.
+- A failure to submit the final report and copies of receipts will disqualify students from consideration of future funding and will cause the student (per contract) to return the funds.
+Failure to follow the rules and procedures for acceptable expenditures can also cause the student (per contract) to return the entirety of the Anderson funds.
 In some cases, these violations can also cause delay in receipt of the diploma.

 Who can I contact with questions?

-- The faculty members of the Anderson Committee for 2013-2014 and 2014-2015 are Politics professors Thalia González and Jennifer Piscopo.
+- The faculty members of the Anderson Committee for 2016-2017 and 2017-2018 are Politics professors Regina Freer and Caroline Heldman.